 Our Legal Work

 Starting in the 1970s, Clean Wisconsin brought several foundational lawsuits that established the state’s cornerstone environmental law, Wisconsin’s Environmental Policy Act (WEPA).
-WEPA requires decision-makers to consider the full spectrum of environmental impacts before issuing permits for a proposed project or before it instituting a new policy that would affect our natural resources.
-Over the last 44 years, we have sued both polluters and state agencies to bring justice where an environmental wrong has occurred.
-Read more about our victories here.
+WEPA requires decision-makers to consider the full spectrum of environmental impacts before issuing permits for a proposed project or instituting a new policy that would affect our natural resources.
+Over the last five decades, we have sued both polluters and state agencies to bring justice where an environmental wrong has occurred.